 Education

-B.A., University of North Carolina at Chapel Hill, cum laude
+B.A., in History and Economics, University of North Carolina at Chapel Hill, cum laude

 Bar Admissions